From seed to smoke: Marijuana concentrates and manufacturing riskBy Lucian McMahon | July 10, 2017

 Two potential considerations related to the manufacture of ingestible marijuana products include: (1) safety of preparation and (2) safety of consumption.

-We have only discussed a selection of potential risks and considerations related to manufacturing marijuana products.
-How to safely manufacture these products and how to mitigate any potential health risks from their use remain evolving issues.
 The ISO Emerging Issues team continues to research and track potential considerations related to marijuana.
-You can find more of our research on ISOnet (ISOnet login required).
+You can find more of our research here.